rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ## Requirements

-### Relay Smart Contracts
+### RIF Relay Smart Contracts

 These need to be deployed and their addresses known.
 For steps on how to do this, please refer to the [Deploy contracts locally section](/guides/rif-relay/install/#deploy-contracts-locally) of the Installation guide.

 Once deployed, you'll only need the RSK node to be running.

-### Relay Server
+### RIF Relay Server

-The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain components, chiefly the Relay Hub.
-The Relay Hub manages information about the Relay Workers and Relay Managers, but also communicates with the rest of the on-chain components in turn: the Smart Wallets, Factory and Verifier contracts.
+The RIF Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain components, chiefly the RIF Relay Hub.
+The RIF Relay Hub manages information about the RIF Relay Workers and RIF Relay Managers, but also communicates with the rest of the on-chain components in turn: the Smart Wallets, Factory and Verifier contracts.

-The Relay Manager owns Relay Worker accounts with funds in native coin.
-To relay a transaction, a Worker signs it and sends it to the Relay Hub paying for the gas consumed.
-In the case of a happy flow, transactions will ultimately be relayed through the Relay Hub, using the EIP-712 library.
+The RIF Relay Manager owns RIF Relay Worker accounts with funds in native coin.
+To relay a transaction, a Worker signs it and sends it to the RIF Relay Hub paying for the gas consumed.
+In the case of a happy flow, transactions will ultimately be relayed through the RIF Relay Hub, using the EIP-712 library.

 For more details on this, please refer to the [Architecture page](/rif/relay/architecture/).

-Users can interact with the Relay Server directly or indirectly.
-For the latter, a user can communicate with a Relay Server through a Relay Client.
-A Relay Client knows the addresses of different Relay Servers and it can send on-chain requests to any one of them.
-The Relay Client then sends the transaction to be sponsored to the Relay Server via HTTP request.
+Users can interact with the RIF Relay Server directly or indirectly.
+For the latter, a user can communicate with a RIF Relay Server through a RIF Relay Client.
+A RIF Relay Client knows the addresses of different RIF Relay Servers and it can send on-chain requests to any one of them.
+The RIF Relay Client then sends the transaction to be sponsored to the RIF Relay Server via HTTP request.

 In any case, you'll need to have the server installed and running.
 To achieve this please refer to the following guides:
 1. [RIF Relay Installation](/guides/rif-relay/install/)